ISISComputingGroup/ibex_developers_manual/doc/Nexus.md

 Except where otherwise noted:
 - Strings are ASCII-encoded, null terminated.
-- Little-endian datatypes are used.
+- Little-endian data types are used.
 - 32-bit signed integers or 32-bit floats are used

 {#nexus_raw_data_1}